phil-curran/amz-prep-tool/README.md

 ### ❤️ Contributing

-We welcome contributions!
+I welcome contributions!
 If you'd like to add features or improve the project, feel free to submit a pull request.
 Be sure to:

 1. **Fork the repository.**
 2. **Create a feature branch.**